 Place the frosted cupcakes in an air tight container and keep at room temperature for 4-5 days.
 Unfrosted cupcakes that are cooled can be wrapped in plastic wrap twice and frozen.
 Frozen cupcakes will stay fresh for up to 3 months.
 Let frozen cupcakes warm to room temperature before frosting.

-Banana Cupcakes with Chocolate Buttercream Frosting
+Banana Cupcakes with Espresso Chocolate Frosting

 Ingredients